cytoscape/cytoscape-app-samples/README.md

 given sample, and run 'mvn install'.
 If successful, a new .jar file will be generated in the target directory.
 You can install this .jar from with Cytoscape 3 using the App Manager.

+This repo also includes a *project-template* directory where you can start you own tutorial or original app projects.